Luv2CodeDotNet/Luv2Code.ChangeTracker/README.md

 # ChangeTracker

-This library was build for situations where you need to track changes, especially if you need to save or delete data in the database.
+This library was build for situations where you need to track local changes, especially if you need to save or delete data in the database.
 Originally i needed to perform some calculation based on user selection (10 checkboxes) and save the output to the database.

 ## Methods
 * Add